Trustpilot

 • To not start building or design work unless satisfied that the client is aware of the duties owed by the client under all relevant requirements.

-• Ensure building or design work complies with all relevant requirements.
+• Ensure building or design work complies with all relevant requirements and Building Safety Act regulations.
 Contractors must also provide each worker under their control with the appropriate supervision, instructions and information to ensure that all building work undertaken meets the relevant demands.

 • Provide sufficient information about the work to assist the client and other contractors and designers so they can comply with all the relevant requirements.